prathamdutt/Day-Trading-Journal-Analytics/README.md

 simple application that logs you trade.

 ## Features
--easy to log your trades through out or during the day -can be exported to json, csv and text
+- easy to log your trades through out or during the day
+- can be exported to json, csv and text
--simple GUI
+- simple GUI

 ## Usage